 The Puglian Cookbook: Bringing the Flavors of Puglia Home.
 According to Viktorija, Puglia is Italy’s largest producer of olive oil, with about 60 million olive trees.
 She says that she fell in love with the foods of Puglia and the people.
 The dishes are simple, but the ingredients are of high quality and full of flavour.
 Each recipe also tells a story as food is closely related to the tradition and history of the region.
 There is also a reference guide called Wines of Puglia

 The Sardinian Cookbook: The Cooking and Culture of a Mediterranean Island.
 Viktorija shared that she was fascinated with Sardinia and had long dreamt of visiting.
 She finally did visit, one Christmas, and felt that she had to write about the island and its culture.
 “It is a fascinating region: mystical, untouched, wild, full of surprises and generous people.”

 Provence Food and Wine: The Art of Living co-authored with François Millo.
 The Provence book is an overview of the food and wine you find in the region.
-It includes 47 Provencal recipes, some that are quite traditional (such as aioli) and others have more of a contemporary flair.
+It includes 47 Provencal recipes, some that are quite traditional (such as Le Grande Aioli) and others have a contemporary flair.
 The book also includes wine pairings for each recipe.

-Nice Cuisine and the Art of Living (iBook) also co-authored with François Millo is a book on the cuisine of Nice and its origins.
+Nice Cuisine and the Art of Living also co-authored with François Millo is a book on the cuisine of Nice and its origins.
 While researching the Provence book, Viktorija discovered that the town of Nice, on the French Riviera, has its unique gastronomy.
 The book includes the classic recipes (pissaladière, pan bagnat and others) from Nice along with information on the town’s culture, language, and people.
-You can download this book to your iPad to use whether you are home or on the French Riviera.

 The exploration of food, language and wine are core passions for Viktorija.
 Who better to ask about her views on life in Provence than this culinary pro: